microprediction/timemachines/README.md

 (Yes one might quibble with the purity given that state s can be modified, but that's Python sensible).

 ### Skating forward
-Given a "model" f, also referred to as the callee, we can process observations xs as follows:

     def posteriors(f,ys):
         s = None